flofriday/TU_Wien_Addressbook/README.md

 the language via a query parameter or that you will only receive student information if you are logged in.

-To search persons on the API, I use the `/api/person/v22/psuche` endpoint.
+To search people on the API, I use the `/api/person/v22/psuche` endpoint.
 Here is a full example:
 ```
 https://tiss.tuwien.ac.at/api/person/v22/psuche?q=Panholz&max_treffer=50